-1. In consideration of the services of Capital Business Solutions, hereinafter referred to as Broker, to market, advertise and otherwise attempt to find a buyer for this business through Broker's efforts, Seller hereby appoints and grants Broker the full and exclusive right to sell, and/or if Seller agrees, to exchange, trade, lease or otherwise dispose of all or any part of the above named business (hereinafter referred to as Business) which shall include the conveyance of all or any portion of its assets, rights, liabilities or property at the Total Price and terms set forth above, or for any other price and terms acceptable to Seller.
+1. In consideration of the services of Empire Business Associates, Inc. d/b/a Capital Business Solutions, hereinafter referred to as Broker, to market, advertise and otherwise attempt to find a buyer for this business through Broker's efforts, Seller hereby appoints and grants Broker the full and exclusive right to sell, and/or if Seller agrees, to exchange, trade, lease or otherwise dispose of all or any part of the above named business (hereinafter referred to as Business) which shall include the conveyance of all or any portion of its assets, rights, liabilities or property at the Total Price and terms set forth above, or for any other price and terms acceptable to Seller.
 Seller and Broker acknowledge that this Agreement does not guarantee a sale.
 Total Price is defined as the amount paid for the Business, including inventory and any liabilities, contingent liabilities and other obligations assumed by the Buyer, consulting agreements, management agreements and any other form of compensation paid by the Buyer.

 2. The Listing Period shall be from the date of Brokers Acceptance to midnight of __________________, _______ (if left